 An estimated 29.8% of Indians live below the country’s national poverty line in 2010 (see point 2 below).
 Here are two graphs showing the evolution of the poverty rate – perfcentages of poor Indians – according to the World Bank numbers:

-An impressive improvement, although not as impressive as China’s.
-Also, India still accounts for one-third of the world’s 1.4 billion poor people:
+An impressive improvement, although not as impressive as China’s (see also the first graph above).
+Also, India’s 400 million poor people account for one-third of all poor people:

 Interesting factoid: if income in India were distributed completely equally, the entire nation would still be living on less than half the UK poverty line.
 (The UK poverty line is a relative line: you’re poor in the UK when your income after tax is below 60% of the national median).

 While the trend in India is going in the right direction, our optimism should be womewhat tempered when we consider that 43% of Indian children are still malnourished, and that is also a third of the world’s total.
+In India, 42% of children under five years of age are underweight.
+58% of children under five surveyed are stunted.
 Over 35% of Indians are illiterate, and more than 20 million children are out of school.